Home Car Shopping How Long Has a Dealership Had a Car?

 • Knowing how long a car has been sitting on a dealer’s lot can be used as leverage to negotiate a more favorable price.

-• Dealerships generally become more willing to negotiate lower prices on vehicles that have been in their inventory for longer than 60-90 days, known as “aged inventory.”
+• Dealerships generally negotiate lower prices on vehicles in their “aged inventory,” or those on the lot longer than 60-90 days.

-• Determine how long a car has been at a dealership by reviewing its vehicle history report and other paperwork or monitoring online inventory listings over time.
+• It’s possible to determine how long a car has been at a dealership by reviewing its vehicle history report or by monitoring online inventory listings over time.

 How Knowing Inventory Age Helps

-In general, car dealerships become more willing to drop prices when they’ve had a car for a while.
-The main reason for this is obvious: When a dealership first gets a car, there’s no reason to lower prices if customers are immediately interested.
-But, the longer a dealership has a car without selling it, the less likely the dealership is to find an interested buyer.
+In general, car dealerships become more willing to drop prices when they’ve had a car on their lot for longer than 60 to 90 days.
+The main reason for this is obvious: When a dealership first gets a car, there’s no reason to lower the price if customers are immediately interested.
+However, the longer a dealership has a car without selling it, the less likely the dealership is to find an interested buyer.
 That’s when dealers start to drop prices to help the car sell, and that’s when you should swoop in and negotiate the best deal you can.

 How Long Has a Car Been on the Lot?

 There are several ways to figure out how long a dealership has had a car.
-Paperwork is one: Check when the car’s paperwork was completed, indicating when it arrived at the dealer.
+Paperwork is one: Check when the car’s paperwork and titling were completed, indicating when it arrived at the dealer.
 If the title and other documents show the car has been sitting at the dealership for 60 days or more, you can likely negotiate a good deal.
+It’s considered “aged inventory” at that point.

 Another tool to use is a vehicle history report from AutoCheck or Carfax.
 Most dealers are willing to provide a report showing a vehicle’s history, including whether the car was involved in any accidents or incidents.
 However, a vehicle history report also reveals another essential piece of information: when the car was listed for sale.
 Once again, you can use this information to your advantage when negotiating the price.